Walt Disney World Railroad: Opening

 At 5:30 A.M., the first train crew arrives at the WDWRR's roundhouse to get the first train ready to run for the day's operations.
-The roundhouse stores the WDWRR's locomotives and passenger cars on the lower level, while the upper level houses the storage and maintenance facility for the Walt Disney World monorails.
-Each WDWRR train is run by an engineer and fireman in the locomotive, as well as a conductor at the rear of the train who supervises the passengers and ensures that the passenger cars' equipment is working.
+The roundhouse stores the WDWRR's locomotives and passenger cars on the lower level, while the upper-level houses the storage and maintenance facility for the Walt Disney World monorails.
+Each WDWRR train is run by an engineer and fireman in the locomotive, as well as a conductor at the rear of the train who supervises the passengers and ensures that the passenger car's equipment is working.
 After Main Street Operations employees first work as conductors for more than six months, they have the opportunity to become engineers or firemen.
 Rookie engineers and engineers in training are nicknamed piglets and pigs, respectively; after training for six months, they are renamed hogs.

 Since the locomotive needs steam pressure to operate, an air compressor hose from the roundhouse needs to be connected to the locomotive's air reservoir tank to run the atomizer and stack blower valves for the fireman firing up the locomotive every 45 minutes.
 Once the locomotive is fired up, the train leaves the roundhouse and stops in front of a railroad crossing while the train crew performs the safety valve test on the locomotive at around 140 psi.
 Afterwards, the train moves to a small bridge where the train crew performs a boiler blowdown on the locomotive.
-The fireman then throws a switch to let the train enter the WDWRR's mainline starting at Fantasyland Station to perform the last safety check where it runs past a red light to test the passenger cars' automatic brakes.
+The fireman then throws a switch to let the train enter the WDWRR's mainline starting at Fantasyland Station to perform the last safety check where it runs past a red light to test the passenger car's automatic brakes.
 Prior to early 2017, the first train going out was the 200 series train set used for the daily park opening ceremonies; it returned to the roundhouse after the performance.